Explore health content from A to Z.

 I need information about...

-These are some 2013 statistics about ovarian cancer from the American Cancer Society:
+These are some 2014statistics about ovarian cancer from the American Cancer Society:

-About 22,240 women will be told they have ovarian cancer in the United States this year.
+About 21,980 women will be told they have ovarian cancer in the United States this year.
 It is the second most common gynecologic cancer.

-Ovarian cancer is the ninth most common cancer among women (not including skin cancer).
-A woman's lifetime risk of getting invasive ovarian cancer is about 1 in 72.
+Ovarian cancer is the eighth most common cancer among women.
+A woman's lifetime risk of getting invasive ovarian cancer is about 1 in 71.